 The flowering herb is known for its distinctively sweet, lemony fragrance, its medicinal properties, and its ability to produce superior essential oils.
-It has been a valuable trading item for centuries, with eight bundles of Buchu leaves catalogued as being onboard the doomed Titanic.
+It has been a valuable trading item for centuries, with eight bundles of Buchu leaves cataloged as being on board the doomed Titanic.

 A valued member of the Cape’s Floral Kingdom, the shrub is protected by South African National Parks (SANParks), Western Cape Nature Conservation Board (CapeNature) and Eastern Cape Parks and Tourism Agency.

-Buchu’s medicinal value was first recognized by the Khoisan, a group of non-Bantu indiginous people which includes both San (hunter-gatherers), and the Khoekhoen (herders).
+Buchu’s medicinal value was first recognized by the Khoisan, a group of non-Bantu indigenous people which includes both San (hunter-gatherers), and the Khoekhoen (herders).

 According to archeologists, the Khoisan have lived in South Africa for approximately 2,300 years.
-Their rock paintings and tools are among the world’s oldest, though much of the rock art remains unidentified on private property, and some has been destroyed with graffiti, or stolen and sold to archeological buyers.
+Their rock paintings and tools are among the world’s oldest, though much of the rock art remains unidentified on private property, and some have been destroyed with graffiti or stolen and sold to archeological buyers.

 Documented records show that the San have a remarkable capacity to thrive in dry or hostile settings, and their animal tracking and hunting skills were superb.
 Many were expert herbalists who utilized natural remedies to treat and cure a wide range of illnesses.

 Buchu as Medicine